sainnhe/khn/content/first-step/setup-your-code-editor.md

 ## Bookmark

-This book will rely on editors' bookmark plug-in to mark mentioned code, so you need to install the bookmark plug-in:
+This book relies on editors' bookmark plug-in to mark mentioned code, so you need to install the bookmark plug-in:

 - Vim: [MattesGroeger/vim-bookmarks](https://github.com/MattesGroeger/vim-bookmarks)
 - VSCode: [alefragnani.Bookmarks](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks)

-For Vim users, you need to add `let g:bookmark_save_per_working_dir = 1` to your vimrc, so a file `.vim-bookmarks` will be stored in the current working directory.
+For Vim users, you need to add `let g:bookmark_save_per_working_dir = 1` to your vimrc, so bookmarks will be stored in a file named `.vim-bookmarks` in the current working directory.

-For VSCode users, you need to add `"bookmarks.saveBookmarksInProject": true` to your settings.json, so a file `.vscode/bookmarks.json` will be stored in the current working directory.
+For VSCode users, you need to add `"bookmarks.saveBookmarksInProject": true` to your settings.json, so bookmarks will be stored in a file named `.vscode/bookmarks.json` in the current working directory.

-Then you can download the bookmark files provided by this book, and put and rename them in the project root, which is the source code of the kernels that we'll obtain later.
-Then reopen your code editor, and you can see these bookmarks.
+Then you can download the bookmark files used by this book, and put them in the project root, which is the source code of the kernels that we'll obtain later.
+Then reopen your code editor, and you can see the bookmarks.

 The download URLs are listed as follows: